The 2020 Annual Campaign

 Dear Friends and Neighbors,

-During this unprecedented moment in our local and global history, I want to thank you for your generous support for our mission to provide healthcare for all.
-Your support is critical to our success and is part of the framework of collective community action and social justice.
-I hope that we can count on you to help us safeguard access to comprehensive, quality, accessible medical, dental, and behavioral health services for our communities.
-Please consider making a donation TODAY to support the WCHC response to COVID-19.
+Thank you for your generous support for our mission to provide healthcare for all.
+Donor support is vital to our success and we are grateful for donations of any amount.
+Please join with me in this inspiring work through financial partnership.
+I hope that we can count on you to help us safeguard access to comprehensive, quality, and accessible medical, dental, and behavioral health services for our communities.
+Please consider making a donation TODAY at www.wchealth.org

 Dr. Jason Cunningham